 Foxtel, Australia's premier pay TV service, has launched a number of streaming apps in recent years.
 First, it arrived on Xbox as a way for people to tune in aside from their primary set-top box.
 Eventually, that same functionality made its way over to the Telstra TV.
 Next came Foxtel Go, an app for iOS and Android devices that allowed existing customers to catch-up with their favourite shows on the go.
 Foxtel Play launched soon after, offering Foxtel subscribers their first delivery of the full TV service via the internet.

-From cheap to quite expensive
+Now quite expensive

 Just like on its existing cable TV service, Foxtel wants its customers to tailor their Foxtel Now experience around what they're actually interested in watching, and it offers a variety of packages (split into Starter Packs and Premium Packs) that include content from a number of different channels.
 These are subscribed to on a month-to-month basis, so you can cancel at any time, and there's also a free two-week trial period on offer.